anhtran1906/prework_react_native_readme/README.md

 Time spent: **X** hours spent in total

-**Note** we do not require build this app for all Development OS, just based on what is fit for you.
+**Note** we do not require build this app for all Mobile OS, just based on what is fit for you.

 ## User Stories